Sharon L. Reed, M.D.

 - Clinical Specialty: Comparative Physiology

-My laboratory focuses on the mechanisms of virulence of two protozoan parasites: Entamoeba histolytica, which causes amebic liver abscesses and dysentery, and Toxoplasma gondii, which causes sever congenital and reactivation diseases in immunocompromised patients with transplants or AIDS.
+My laboratory focuses on the mechanisms of virulence of two parasites: Entamoeba histolytica, which causes amebic liver abscesses and dysentery, and Toxoplasma gondii, which causes central nervous system infection in AIDS patients.
+Because of my interest in medical microbiology, we have also worked on better diagnostics for Infectious Diseases in resource-limited settings.

 Dr. Reed received her Bachelor of Science degree in Biology from Stanford, her Doctor of Medicine degree from Harvard, and her Master of Science degree in Tropical Medicine from the London School of Hygiene and Tropical Medicine (London, England).
 She completed her internship and residency in Internal Medicine at UCSD and a fellowship in Infectious Diseases at UCSD.
-She is board certified in Internal Medicine and in Infectious Diseases.
+She is board certified in Internal Medicine, Infectious Diseases, and Medical Microbiology.
 In 1986 she was appointed Assistant Professor of Medicine in Residence, and was promoted to Professor of Pathology and Medicine by 1998.
+She has been Director of the Microbiology Laboratory at UCSD Health Systems since 1994.

-Her numerous honors include being a Westinghouse Science Talent Search Finalist, recipient of a Bank of America Giannini Foundation Fellowship, the Southern California American College of Physician's Governor's Trophy, the American College of Physicians National Associates Research Award, and the Lucille P. Markey Scholar Award in Biomedical Sciences.Click here to contact me
+Her numerous honors include being a Westinghouse Science Talent Search Finalist, recipient of a Bank of America Giannini Foundation Fellowship, the Southern California American College of Physician's Governor's Trophy, the American College of Physicians National Associates Research Award, and the Lucille P. Markey Scholar Award in Biomedical Sciences, and the UCSD Distinguished Teaching Award.

 Section 'Sub' Navigation: